COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Anaplastic histology can be difficult to detect in any biopsy sample because of tumor heterogeneity.
-It is important to recognize that data from NWTS-4 and NWTS-5 (COG-Q9401/NCT00002611) have shown that, because of the histologic heterogeneity of Wilms tumor, a significant number of patients have anaplastic histology that is missed during an upfront biopsy whether it be a core needle biopsy or an incisional biopsy but revealed at the time of definitive surgery after chemotherapy.
+Data from NWTS-4 and NWTS-5 (COG-Q9401/NCT00002611) demonstrated that, because of the histologic heterogeneity of Wilms tumor, a significant number of patients have anaplastic histology that is missed during an up-front biopsy whether it be a core needle biopsy or an incisional biopsy but revealed at the time of definitive surgery after chemotherapy.

 Detection of a contralateral renal lesion in a child with Wilms tumor can change the stage and initial management of the patient, indicating a role for a renal-sparing approach without up-front surgery.
-The detection of contralateral renal lesions is important at baseline imaging because routine intraoperative exploration of the contralateral kidney is no longer recommended on the basis of the results of the NWTS-4 study.[133,136] If the initial imaging studies suggests a bilateral process, treatment as a bilateral Wilms tumor is recommended by the authors.
-If the origin of the other lesion is indeterminate, the authors recommend pathological assessment of that lesion before proceeding with a nephrectomy.[133,136]
+The detection of contralateral renal lesions is important at baseline imaging because routine intraoperative exploration of the contralateral kidney is no longer recommended on the basis of the results of the NWTS-4 study.[138,141] Treatment as a bilateral Wilms tumor should be considered if the initial imaging studies suggests a bilateral process.
+If the origin of the other lesion is indeterminate, a pathological assessment of that lesion should be considered before proceeding with a nephrectomy.[138,141]

-For patients with suspected Wilms tumor, additional preoperative staging studies are performed to assess intravascular extension or rupture of Wilms tumor.
+For patients with suspected Wilms tumor, additional preoperative staging studies are performed to assess lymph node status, intravascular extension, and rupture of Wilms tumor.

 In North America, local staging of Wilms tumor is performed with CT or MRI of the abdomen and pelvis.
 Contrast-enhanced CT for Wilms tumor patients has high sensitivity and specificity for detection of cavoatrial tumor thrombus that may impact surgical approach.
 Routine Doppler evaluation after CT has been performed but is not necessarily required.
 If the tumor is at or above the hepatic veins, a biopsy with preoperative chemotherapy is suggested because of the lower rate of serious intraoperative complications.
 Before surgical approach to the renal mass is performed, large tumor thrombi need to be controlled, especially when they extend above the hepatic vein, to avoid embolization of the tumor.
 In some cases, cardiopulmonary bypass is required.